Mesitylene: Niche uses

 Mesitylene is used in the laboratory as a specialty solvent.
 In the electronics industry, mesitylene has been used as a developer for photopatternable silicones due to its solvent properties.

 The three aromatic hydrogen atoms of mesitylene are in identical chemical shift environments.
 Therefore, they only give a single peak near 6.8 ppm in the ^{1}H NMR spectrum; the same is also true for the nine methyl protons, which give a singlet near 2.3 ppm.
 For this reason, mesitylene is sometimes used as an internal standard in NMR samples that contain aromatic protons.

-Uvitic acid is obtained by oxidizing mesitylene or by condensing pyruvic acid with baryta water.
+One synthesis of uvitic acid obtains the product by oxidizing mesitylene.

-The Gattermann reaction can be simplified by replacing the HCN/AlCl_{3} combination with zinc cyanide (Zn(CN)_{2}).
-Although it is highly toxic, Zn(CN)_{2} is a solid, making it safer to work with than gaseous hydrogen cyanide (HCN).
-The Zn(CN)_{2} reacts with the HCl to form the key HCN reactant and ZnCl_{2} that serves as the Lewis-acid catalyst in-situ.
-An example of the Zn(CN)_{2} method is the synthesis of mesitaldehyde from mesitylene.
+Laboratory quantities of mesitaldehyde are sometimes prepared from mesitylene in a Gattermann reaction variant.

 History

 Mesitylene was first prepared in 1837 by Robert Kane, an Irish chemist, by heating acetone with concentrated sulfuric acid.
 He named his new substance "mesitylene" because the German chemist Carl Reichenbach had named acetone "mesit" (from the Greek μεσίτης, the mediator), and Kane believed that his reaction had dehydrated mesit, converting it to an alkene, "mesitylene".
 However, Kane's determination of the chemical composition ("empirical formula") of mesitylene was incorrect.
-The correct empirical formula was provided by August W. von Hofmann in 1849.
-In 1866 Adolf von Baeyer gave a correct mesitylene's empirical formula; however, with a wrong structure of tetracyclo[3.1.1.1^{1,}3.1^{3,5}]nonane.
-A conclusive proof that mesitylene was trimethylbenzene was provided by Albert Ladenburg in 1874; however, assuming wrong benzene structure of prismane.
+An accurate elemental analysis was provided by August W. von Hofmann in 1849, although von Hofmann also mistook the empirical formula because he used a then-current atomic weight of 6 for carbon.
+In 1866 Adolf von Baeyer gave a correct empirical formula, but proposed a tetracyclo[3.1.1.1^{1,}3.1^{3,5}]nonane structure: